 - Install and open the Regain OST Recovery software in your system.

-- Click on the Open button and add the OST files that you want to move.
+- Select and add the OST files you want to move.

-- Now click on the Export option from the ribbon bar.
+- Here, you can have a preview of the added OST files.
+Now click on the Export option from the ribbon bar.

-- At last, click on the Convert now option, and the software will convert OST to PST format.
+- Finally, click the Convert Now option, and the software will convert OST to PST format.

+This blog has touched all the dimensions of OST portability related task.
 We hope this guide has helped you understand how to move an OST file to another location.
-If you have corrupt or orphaned OST files, then the only solution to move the OST file to another location is using Regain OST recovery tool.
-For any queries, please don’t hesitate to contact our support team for help; they are available 24*7 for your service.
+If you have orphaned or corrupted OST files, then the only solution to move the OST file to another location is to use Regain OST recovery tool.
+For any queries, please don’t hesitate to contact our support team for help; they are available round-the -clock for your service.